leafo/pgmoon/README.md

 local status, err, partial_result, num_queries = postgres:query("select created_at from tags; select throw_error() from users")
 ```

+Sends a query (or multiple queries) to the server.
+On failure the first return
+value is `nil`, followed by a string describing the error.
+Since a single call
+to `postgres:query` can contain multiple queries, the results of any queries that
+succeeded before the error occurred are returned after the error message.
+(Note: queries are atomic, they either succeed or fail.
+The partial result will
+only contain succeed queries, not partially data from the failed query)

 <details>
 <summary>Additional return values: notifications and notices</summary>

+---

 In addition to the return values above, pgmoon will also return two additional
 values if the query generates them, notifications an notices.